palmerlab/behaviour_box/README.md

 2. The program opens communications with available serial port The program waits until it gets the arduino is active, and prints all output until the ready signal is transmitted.
-Which, because I played too much command and conquer as a kid is `--Welcome Back Commander`
+Which is `-- Status: Ready --`

 3. The program starts a block
 4. The program shuffles the stimuli (frequencies list)